The one vintage thing that doesn't appeal to millennials: Furniture

 “Spending a couple hundred on something that my grandma has doesn’t work.
 It’s not ‘where it’s at,’” said Hernandez.

-Still, antique dealer David Lackey said what goes around… tends to come around.
+Still, antique dealer Lackey said what goes around tends to come around.

 “A lot of things will come back,” he said.
 “Someday, the millennials, they may be horrified when their children want mahogany furniture and doilies and figurines.
 They may just think it’s horrible.
 ‘Why would you want that?’”